 She told me that she couldn’t wait

-to see him, but she said she could not bare to sleep with him.
+to see him, but she said she could not bear to sleep with him.
 I was shocked.

-I asked why, she told me that she can’t sleep when he is home because he snores so badly that it keeps her awake.
+I asked why she told me that she couldn’t sleep when he is home because he snores so badly that it keeps her awake.
 She

 My friend has discovered that she is so irritable when he is home, quite

-simply because she is not getting a good night sleep!
+simply because she is not getting a good night’s sleep!
 It’s wreaking havoc on

 When I suggested she wear earplugs she